 No matter where one may reside on the sociopolitical spectrum, I believe everyone can agree that the Harvey Weinstein exposé had beneficial effects.
 It was a watershed event, uncovering the hypocrisy living right under the noses of the typically left-leaning Hollywood elite, where sexual predation upon ambitious actresses turned out to be one of their biggest “open secrets.”
 Weinstein apparently paid off sexual harassment accusers for decades while continuing to run his media giant, the Weinstein Company, but social comeuppance eventually caught up.
 It’s satisfying to see a rich, powerful hypocrite brought down a notch over his lecherous buffoonery.
-Predation enjoying impunity due to its power, status, or political hypocrisy is something most sensible people can find common ground to stand against.
+Predation enjoying impunity due to its power, status, or political hypocrisy is something most sensible people can find common ground to reject.